HologramLib/.github/profile/README.md

 </div>

-## ⚡ About HologramLib
+## What is HologramLib?

 HologramLib is a modern hologram library for Minecraft servers (1.19.4 → 1.21.4) using display entities.
-Designed for Paper, Purpur, and Folia servers, it offers:
+It is designed for Paper, Purpur, and Folia.

+### What Features Does HologramLib Offer?

 - Text, Block & Item Holograms
 - Text animations with MiniMessage & ItemsAdder emoji support